 Please note that programmatic biological opinions (BOs) were issued by USFWS (March 12, 1999) and NMFS (July 9, 2015) for the LTMS.
 As a result of the BOs there are allowable time frames to dredge to protect the habitat for threatened (and endangered) species and the species themselves per Section 7 of the Endangered Species Act of 1973, as amended.
-If the dredge work is conducted within those time frames, there is no need for consultation.
+If a permit is issued for this proposed project it will contain a condition that dredging is allowed only from June 1 through November 30.
+If the dredge work is conducted within this time frame, there is no need for consultation.